Message from Deborah Deas, M.D., M.P.H.

 Biography of Dean Deborah Deas, M.D., M.P.H.

-Deborah Deas, M.D., M.P.H. is a professor of psychiatry and the Mark and Pam Rubin dean of the School of Medicine and chief executive officer for clinical affairs at the University of California, Riverside.
-She serves on the Board of the California Institute for Regenerative Medicine (CIRM).
+Deborah Deas, M.D., M.P.H. is the Vice Chancellor for Health Sciences, the Mark and Pam Rubin Dean of the School of Medicine, and Professor of Psychiatry at the University of California, Riverside (UCR).